Nico Hoerner Preview, Player Props: Cubs vs. Royals

 Nico Hoerner At The Plate

-- Hoerner has an OPS of .754, fueled by an OBP of .347 and a team-best slugging percentage of .407 this season.
+- Hoerner leads Chicago in slugging percentage (.406) thanks to 35 extra-base hits.

-- He ranks 18th in batting average, 39th in on base percentage, and 98th in slugging among the qualified hitters in MLB.
+- Among the qualifying hitters in MLB action, he ranks 19th in batting average, 41st in on-base percentage, and 102nd in slugging.

+- Hoerner has picked up a hit in 84 of 113 games this year, with multiple hits 39 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.